CVE-2026-6551: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in techeshta Timeline Blocks for Gutenberg

 Technical Analysis

-CVE-2026-6551 is a stored cross-site scripting vulnerability in the Timeline Blocks for Gutenberg WordPress plugin (versions up to 1.1.10).
-The issue occurs due to improper neutralization of input in the 'titleTag' attribute of the timeline-blocks/tb-timeline-blocks block, allowing authenticated users with contributor-level privileges or higher to inject arbitrary web scripts.
-These scripts execute in the context of users viewing the injected pages, potentially leading to session hijacking or other script-based attacks.
-The vulnerability has a CVSS 3.1 base score of 6.4 (AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N), reflecting network attack vector, low attack complexity, required privileges, no user interaction, and partial impact on confidentiality and integrity.
+CVE-2026-6551 is a stored cross-site scripting vulnerability in the Timeline Blocks for Gutenberg WordPress plugin, affecting all versions up to and including 1.1.10.
+The vulnerability is due to improper neutralization of input in the 'titleTag' attribute of the timeline-blocks/tb-timeline-blocks block, allowing authenticated users with contributor or higher privileges to inject arbitrary web scripts.
+These scripts execute in the context of users viewing the injected pages, potentially leading to session hijacking or other client-side impacts.
+The CVSS 3.1 score is 6.4 (medium severity), with attack vector network, low attack complexity, privileges required (low), no user interaction, and scope changed.
+No official fix or patch has been published by the vendor as of the information provided.

 Potential Impact